sHedC/homeassistant-mastertherm/.devcontainer/README.md

 1. Fork the repository.
 2. Clone the repository to your computer.
+3. Copy the devcontainer-linux-podman.json or devcontainer-windows-docker.json to devcontainer.json
 3. Open the repository using Visual Studio code.

+NOTE: Podman requires additional setup to tell VS Code that you are using Podman and not Docker.

+You can modify the devcontainer.json settings to your needs, it will not re-sync back to github as its excluded, things to change are the containerEnv settings:
+- REQUIREMENTS_TXT - This is either test (for unit testing) or dev (for running a home assistant environment)
+- MASTERTHERM_USER - user to do real testing
+- MASTERTHERM_PASS - Password for the real testing

 When you open this repository with Visual Studio code you are asked to "Reopen in Container", this will start the build of the container.